SseEpIdEh/Machine-Vision-hand_gesture_control/README.md

 **Installation**,
 To use this script, you need to have the following dependencies installed:

-Python 3
+Python 3,
-OpenCV
+OpenCV,
-cvzone
+cvzone,
-pyautogui
+pyautogui,

-Usage
+Usage,
 To run the script, follow these steps:

 Clone the repository to your local machine.